philippnagel/blog-philippnagel-com/content/post/crypto-crystal-ball-2021-review.md

 > "The bitcoin price: will go down will go up Buckle up!" - [Amiti Uttarwar](https://twitter.com/amizi)

 Tweet me [@philippnag](https://twitter.com/philippnag).
 I will be thinking about my predictions for 2022.
-Happy to hear about your recommended, decentralized betting products.
+Happy to hear about your recommended, decentralized betting products to get some skin in the game.